 CONS: Strong fish-eye

 “For adventure travel”

 The GoPro Karma is a great option for adventurers and GoPro lovers.
 It’s solid, compact and easy to use.
 You can get the drone only and attach your GoPro camera or buy it with the last GoPro 6 included.
 This type of camera is great for outdoor sports and adventure travel.
-The GoPro 6 takes amazing, high-quality photos and videos.
+The GoPro 6 takes pretty good photos and videos, but you can attach newer models too.
 The drone is easy to fly, uses a stabilizer system and features a nice controller with a high-quality touch display.
 You don’t need to use your smartphone.

 There are a few downsides.
 The fish-eye effect is too strong for my liking, and it’s not equipped with most advanced flying features.
 However, it has a compact size, records great videos and is built to withstand hard landings.

 WEIGHT: 20.6 oz